sharon-hadar-leverate/2018-Data-Science-Bowl/progress_report/README.md

 | 6 | 16 | white | gray | medium | medium |
 | 7 | 32 | light perpule | perpule | extra small | medium -> many |
 | 8 | 12 | black | gray | small -> extra large | one -> few |

-#### This algorithm needs to identify a range of nuclei across varied conditions.

 ## A review of basic techniques in image segmentation